RealmsOfCyber/RealmsOfCyber.github.io/README.md

 - All other variables for the website are located in [variables.py](https://github.com/RealmsOfCyber/RealmsOfCyber.github.io/blob/main/variables.py)

 ### Speaker and Sponsor Images
+- Crop the speaker photo to a 1x1 aspect ratio using any tool. eg. https://www.photoresizer.com/
 - In order to add a speaker picture copy the file into: [site/assets/images/speakers](https://github.com/RealmsOfCyber/RealmsOfCyber.github.io/tree/main/site/assets/images/speakers)
 - In order to add a sponsor logo copy the file into: [site/assets/images/sponsors](https://github.com/RealmsOfCyber/RealmsOfCyber.github.io/tree/main/site/assets/images/sponsors)